m-adil-ali/Final-Project-Appointment-Scheduler/README.md

 # Objective:

-This repository is consist of all files related Final Project Appointment Scheduler.
+This repository consists of all files related to the Final Project Appointment Scheduler.